remyxai/FFMPerative/README.md

 ## Video Production at the Speed of Chat

-We use Large Language Models (LLMs) with Tools to tackle tough tasks put in simple terms.
-Consider FFMPerative your copilot for video production workflows like:
+FFMPerative is your copilot for video production workflows.
+Powered by Large Language Models (LLMs) and an intuitive chat interface, it makes complex tasks as simple as typing a sentence.
+Leverage the power of FFmpeg and cutting-edge machine learning tools without dealing with complex command-line arguments or scripts.

 * Get Video Metadata
 * Sample Image from Video
 * Change Video Playback Speed
+* Apply FFmpeg xfade transition filters
+* Resize, Crop, Flip, Reverse Video/GIF
 * Make a Video from a Directory of Images
-* Resize, Crop, Flip, Reverse Video/GIF
+* Overlay Image & Video for Picture-in-Picture
 * Adjust Audio Levels, Background Noise Removal
-* Overlay Video for Picture-in-Picture
+* Speech-to-Text Transcription and Closed-Captions
-* Split Video with Scene Detection
+* Split Video by N-second Gops or with Scene Detection
+* Image Classifier Inference on every N-th Video Frame

 ## Setup